 - 3 cups all-purpose flour

-- 5. Bake at 325° for 1 hour and 10 minutes to 1 hour and 20 minutes or until a long wooden pick inserted in center of cake comes out clean.
-Cool in pan on a wire rack 15 minutes.
-Remove from pan to wire rack; cool completely (about 2 hours).
+- 4. Bake at 350° for 14 to 16 minutes or until a wooden pick inserted in center comes out clean.
+Cool in pans on lightly greased wire racks 5 minutes.
+Remove from pans to wire racks.

 - 5. While cakes are baking, bring brown sugar and next 2 ingredients to a boil in a heavy saucepan over medium-high heat.
 Boil, stirring constantly, 3 minutes or until mixture begins to thicken to a syrup-like consistency.
 Remove from heat; stir in reserved rum.

 - 6. Pierce tops of cakes multiple times using a wooden pick.
 Dip top halves of cakes in glaze, and hold 1 to 2 seconds (to allow glaze to soak into cakes).
 Place, glazed sides up, on lightly greased racks.
 Sprinkle each cake with pecans.